vladimirlabynko/Exercises-WEB/README.md

 # Exercises-WEB

-DEMO PYQT5 app for pose recognition in fitness.
+DEMO FLASK app for pose recognition in fitness.

 To run demo: